section-engineering-education/engineering-education/content/articles/class-data-sharing-in-java-with-examples/index.md

 Every time an archive is created, diagnostic data is made available.

 ### Controlling the Sharing of Class Data Manually
 Data exchange across classes is allowed by default.
-You have the option of manually enabling and deactivating this function.
+You have the option of enabling and deactivating this function manually.
 Here are some more command-line parameters to aid with troubleshooting and diagnostics:
 - `Xshare:off` is the default setting.
 This sets whether or not class data may be shared.
 - `Xshare:on` signifies that the file is available for sharing to enable the exchange of class information.
 If you cannot activate the class data sharing feature, an error message will be shown, and the software will shut down.